gradle/gradle-resilient-sync-scenarios/kotlin-project-with-broken-settings-conventions-plugin/README.md

-# Kotlin Project with Settings Included Build
+# Kotlin Project with Broken Settings Conventions Plugin

 This project is a Kotlin project that works with Gradle 8.14.3 but fails with Gradle 9.0.0.